Parent Guide

 Tennis progress is a team effort.
 This page explains how learning works, what your child needs from you, and how we keep coach feedback clear and consistent.

-The fastest improvement happens when everyone has a clear role:
+The fastest improvement happens when everyone has a clear role.

 Learning tennis is like building a house: you don’t see the foundation, but it matters most.
-Skill growth usually goes:

 - New skill introduced: looks awkward at first.